Make a gorgeous DIY Sea Glass Candle! We’ll show you how to wick the mold, melt the wax and add the sea glass to make a beautiful embedded candle!

 Remove any masking tape from the mold edge.
 Untie the pencil, and turn the mold over.
 Remove the mold sealer.
 Let the candle slide out of the mold.
 (If it doesn’t slide out, place it in the refrigerator for ten minutes and try again.)
 Use the heat gun to melt some wax away from the sides of the candle to reveal the sea glass.
-Trim the wick to 1/4″.
-Then light your candle and bask in your crafty glory!
-(Unless you are giving it as a gift – don’t light it yet!)
+Trim the wick to 1/4-inch.

 We love candle making and love how pretty this Sea Glass Candle turned out!
 Have you ever made candles?
 What do you think would look nice in an embedded candle?
 Leave us a comment and let us know.
 We’d love to hear from you!

 Jennifer & Kitty

 Want to see more crafts from the O’Neil Sisters?
 You might like…

 Love the ideas you see here on Ideas for the Home by Kenarry®?
 Subscribe today to get our weekly Ideas in Your Inbox newsletter plus other exclusive gifts and offers — all for FREE!